 Halloween Special – Motivation in Fitness.

-Since it is the season of scary, I thought it would be a nice to share information about how Zombie Apocalypse Survivor (Z.A.S.) movies are a great metaphor and possible motivation for introspection and lifestyle.
-I realize that this may be a tenuous link, but bare with me, the survivors in these movies need to be very adaptable to their environment.
-The Z.A.S. need to keep their eye on the prize, live in the now, have good cardio, strength, body mechanics and last but not least, hand eye coordination.
+Since it is the season of scary, I thought it would be nice to share information about how Zombie Apocalypse Survivor (Z.A.S.) movies are a great metaphor and possible motivation for introspection and lifestyle.
+I realize that this may be a tenuous link, but bear with me, the survivors in these movies need to be very adaptable to their environment.
+The Z.A.S. needs to keep their eye on the prize, live in the now, have good cardio, strength, body mechanics, and last but not least, hand-eye coordination.
 The question that arises from this list is “How do we obtain these attributes?”

 The essentials, what you need rather than what you want.